silnrsi/font-alkalami/documentation/source/productsite/features.md

 Alkalami is a TrueType font with smart font capabilities added using the OpenType font technology.
 The Alkalami font includes a number of optional features that provide alternative rendering that might be preferable for use in some contexts.
 The sections below enumerates the details of these features.
 Whether these features are available to users will depend on both the application and the rendering technology being used.
 Features are available in OpenType.
 Some applications let the user control certain features such as Stylistic Sets to turn on the rendering of variant characters.
 However, at this point, many applications do not make use of those features so another solution is needed to show the variant characters.
-[TypeTuner](https://scripts.sil.org/ttw/fonts2go.cgi) creates tuned fonts that use the variant glyph in place of the standard glyph.
+For applications that do not make use of the OpenType Character Variants, you can now download fonts customized with the variant glyphs you choose.
+Read this document, visit [TypeTuner Web](https://scripts.sil.org/ttw/fonts2go.cgi), then choose the variants and download your font.

 See [Using Font Features](https://software.sil.org/fonts/features/).
 Although that page is not targeted at Arabic script support, it does provide a comprehensive list of applications that make full use of the OpenType (and Graphite) font technologies.